J.P. Crawford Player Props: Mariners vs. Cardinals

-The Seattle Mariners and J.P.
-Crawford, who went 0-for-3 last time out, battle Steven Matz and the St. Louis Cardinals at T-Mobile Park, Friday at 10:10 PM ET.
+The Seattle Mariners, including J.P.
+Crawford (.455 on-base percentage in past 10 games, 75 points above season-long percentage), battle starting pitcher Miles Mikolas and the St. Louis Cardinals at T-Mobile Park, Saturday at 9:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Brewers.
+In his last game he had a hitless showing (0-for-2) against the Cardinals.

 J.P.
 Crawford Game Info & Props vs. the Cardinals